4801 East 50th Street

 The official location for the annual Juneteenth parade, Woodson Park is one of the best recreational facilities in Odessa.
 It also houses the Woodson Family Aquatic Facility, which has pools, playgrounds and water slides for the entire family to enjoy.
 A Community Center is also part of the premises, which can be hired as a venue for private events.
 Epitomizing the alpha and omega of recreation in the city, Woodson Park is 13 acres of complete fun.

-Standing eight feet high, Jack Ben Rabbit is the world's largest jack rabbit statue and has become a historical landmark in Odessa.
-The statue is also named after Attorney General John Ben Sheppard, the former Odessa Chamber of Commerce President of 1962.
+Standing eight feet (2.44 meters) high, Jack Ben Rabbit is the world's largest jack rabbit statue and has become a historical landmark in Odessa.
+The statue is also named after Attorney General John Ben Sheppard, the former Odessa Chamber of Commerce President.
 The statue has also sparked the interest of the arts community, as other themed jack-rabbit statues have been popping up around town, such as the "Fiesta Hare" and the "Big Sky Bunny."

 Known as the "world's largest jackrabbit," standing at eight feet tall, the Jack Ben Rabbit statue is an Odessa landmark and a tourist favorite.